rear/rear.github.com/index.md

 <iframe width="720" height="400" src="http://www.youtube.com/embed/33326XobwYg" ><p>Rear video</p></iframe>

 Your environment not supported?
-Rear is modular and easy to extend.
+Relax and Recover is modular and easy to extend.
 It is GPL licensed and we welcome all feedback and contributions.